Profile

 📦 Storage

-• Reheat gently in the oven at 180°C for about 10 minutes before enjoying.
+• Reheat in a preheated oven at 180°C for about 10 minutes to restore that lovely crisp topping.

 🍷 Pairing